darkelle24/Roboc/README.md

 The robot is controllable through commands entered on the keyboard.
 There must be the following commands:

-.Q which must allow to save and leave the game in progress;
+  .
+Q which must allow to save and leave the game in progress;

-.N which asks the robot to move to the north (ie the top of your screen);
+  .
+N which asks the robot to move to the north (ie the top of your screen);

-.E that asks the robot to move east (that is, the right of your screen);
+  .
+E that asks the robot to move east (that is, the right of your screen);

-.S which asks the robot to move to the south (that is, the bottom of your screen);
+  .
+S which asks the robot to move to the south (that is, the bottom of your screen);

-.O who asks the robot to move to the west (that is, the left of your screen);
+  .
+O who asks the robot to move to the west (that is, the left of your screen);

-.Each of the above directions followed by a number allows to advance several boxes (eg E3 to advance three boxes to the east).
+  .
+Each of the above directions followed by a number allows to advance several boxes (eg E3 to advance three boxes to the east);

 The objectif is to go on "U" who is the exit